abetusk/scratch/notes/Music-Theory.md

 the ratio of frequencies has small integral numerator and denominator when their ratio is reduced.
 This observation is the basis of most named chords ("major", "minor", etc.) and diatonic scales or "modes" ("Ionian", "Dorian", etc.).

-For example, most people will not find the following combination of notes unpleasant: `[ 440, 523, 659 ]` (or `(A4, C4, E4)`), whereas
-most people will find the following set of notes to be unpleasant or incongruous: `[440, 466, 493]`.
+For example, most people will not find the following combination of notes unpleasant when played at the same time: `[ 440, 523, 659 ]` (or `(A4, C4, E4)`), whereas most people will find the following set of notes to be unpleasant or incongruous when played at the same time: `[440, 466, 493]`.

 By a certain measure, the 12 note scale produces a rich set of combinations of notes that have a small reduced fraction representation and enough variety ([10](#10)).